tobiaswuerth/kollektiv/README.md

 v1 is a simple multi-agent system that tries to achieve some kind of goal. .. it didn't perform well. v2 is a hello-world example basically of langchain/langgraph, but this became cumbersome when I wanted to generate dynamic graphs.

-In the end I figured I'm better of just writing my own code where I have full control.
+In the end I figured I'm better off just writing my own code where I have full control.
 I built a v3 (which is now on the main branch) that tries to improve on things.

 I noticed that one of the key challenges is to break a problem down into sub-steps.